mitric-lab/programming_theochem/src/03-molecular_integrals/06-electron_repulsion_integrals.md

 ```

 Now we can proceed to the generation of ERIS between higher angular momenta.
-Like we have always done, start with ERIs between Hermite Gaussians:
+As we have always done, start with ERIs between Hermite Gaussians:
 ```python
 {{#include ../codes/03-molecular_integrals/electron_repulsion_generator.py:hermite_electron_repulsion}}
 ```